ciceromsjr/myfinancesplugin/README.md

 - Transfer

-All dependecies such as account, category/subcategory, and credid card are found by description (credit cards can also be found by its 4 final digigts registered on the app).
+All dependecies such as account, category/subcategory, and credid card are found by description (credit cards can also be found by its 4 final digits registered on MY Finances app).
-I means that if a dependendy is not found you will get an error.
+It means that if a dependency is not found you will get an error.
 Nevertheless, you can set the ```createDependenciesIfNeeded``` transaction property as true to tell to My Finances to create the transaction dependencies if they are not found.

-**ADD AN INCOME**
+**ADDING AN INCOME**

 ```
 IncomeTransaction income = new IncomeTransaction();